Gov. DeWine sends off additional National Guard members to help with COVID-19 response

 “Helping enhance the testing, making sure we can provide testing so that people are not seeking testing at the emergency department.
 The hospitals are already very busy and that’s a way for us to take some of that load off of the local hospital,” Patterson said.

 Taking some of the burden off hospitals is crucial right now.
-According to the Sarah Hackenbracht, the President and CEO of the Greater Dayton Area Hospital Association, the Miami Valley surpassed its December 2020 peak.
+According to Sarah Hackenbracht, president and CEO of the Greater Dayton Area Hospital Association, the Miami Valley surpassed its December 2020 peak.
 There are now 540 people hospitalized in the Dayton area, 96 people are in the ICU, and 85 are on ventilators.

 “So that sheer volume of patients is truly challenging our hospitals and can start to jeopardize our care that is provided across our region,” Hackenbracht explained.